albion2000/tools-jpeg2pdf/tools/readme_naming_conventions.txt

 ENGLISH

+PRELIMINARY
+ * Read the installation_instructions.txt for being able to run the tool on your machine.

+ACTION

 The primary purpose of this tool is to ensure a longer lifetime to a directry tree by reducing the risk of it being corrupted over transfers between file systems.

 This is done by enforcing some naming conventions.
 On directories